 The Sydney Biennale is one of the world’s leading international contemporary art festivals.
 This year’s event, titled NIRIN, is led by First Nations artists and curators.

 Doctoral candidate Venessa Possum Starzynski and alumni Tony Albert and Eric Bridgeman are among the leading Australian artists invited to show their work.
-All three artists are graduates of Griffith’s acclaimed Bachelor of Contemporary Australian Indigenous Art.
+Eric is a Bachelor of Photography alumnus, while Venessa and Tony are graduates of Griffith’s acclaimed Bachelor of Contemporary Australian Indigenous Art

 ‘An outstanding achievement’